venkateshterikuti/venkateshterikuti.github.io/_posts/2025-05-15-Building-My-First-LLM-From-Scratch.md

 layout: single
 classes: wide
 author_profile: true
-title: "Building My First LLM From Scratch: A Masters Graduate's Journey"
+title: "Building My First LLM From Scratch"
 seo_title: "Building an LLM from scratch - GPT implementation with PyTorch, attention mechanisms, and instruction finetuning"
 published: true
 ---

-I didn't set out to build the biggest model—I set out to understand one.
-This project became my lab notebook: the decisions I made, the experiments that failed, and the quiet moments where things started to work.
-By the end, I had a small but capable language model that could read raw text, generate sequences, classify examples, and follow instructions.
-More importantly, I developed the practical instincts to debug, evaluate, and iterate on modern LLM systems.
+TL;DR: I didn’t try to build the biggest model—I set out to understand one end‑to‑end.
+This post is the lab notebook of that journey: the design choices, the checks that saved me hours, and the small wins that stacked into a useful, instructable language model.

 ---